aveprogramming/databricks_repo/README.md

 # databricks_repo
-A repository for Data Engineering with Databricks V2 course
+A repository for 'Data Engineering with Databricks V2' course